adigasuhas/Toy_Model---Superconductivity/README.md

 ## How to Use

-- Open either GUI_2D to start the simulation.
+- Run GUI_2D to start the simulation.
 - Run the python code in python3.6 or above
 - Use the dropdown or input fields to change the lattice parameters, atomic number, or lattice vibrations.
 - Observe the changes in the electron force and lattice structure as you modify the parameters.